dongin914/nsc-TCGA/README.md

 For running in a Jupyter Notebook environment, please follow these steps:

 - Start with the execution of dataprocessing as stated above.
-- Afterwards, execute clustering_TCGA.ipynb. :arrow_forward:
+- Afterwards, execute example/clustering_TCGA.ipynb. :arrow_forward: